 All BFA students take Ballet I-IV and Modern I-IV concurrently: students dance in both classes in each semester of enrollment.
 Transfer students are placed at the appropriate level at matriculation and continue through the sequence until graduation.
+To maintain Good Academic Standing, students must earn at least a B- in Ballet and Modern in each semester of study.

 Students are required to participate in rehearsals and performances as assigned.
 Auditions for performances are held several times each year.
 All BFA students are required to attend auditions, unless other arrangements have been made with the Chair.